-Gov't sets up new body to assess youth policy implementation - The Scoop
+Gov't sets up new body to assess implementation of youth policy - The Scoop

 The minister also announced that a ‘volunteer app’ will be launched early next year.

-Dubbed “Mengelinga”, the app will streamline all volunteer programmes into one system, making it easier for volunteers to register.
+Dubbed “Mengelinga“, the app will streamline all volunteer programmes into one system, making it easier for volunteers to sign up for different programmes.

-It will allow NGOs to upload their programmes and increase their visibility, the app project manager Dr Muhammad Nuriskandar Mohd Hasnan told The Scoop.
+It will allow NGOs to upload their programmes and increase their visibility, the project manager Dr Muhammad Nuriskandar Mohd Hasnan told The Scoop.

-The system will enable MCYS to collect data on volunteers in Brunei such as their demographic and areas of interest.
+The system will enable MCYS to collect data on volunteers in Brunei such as their demographics and areas of interest.

 “At the moment, we still have not captured the real data of volunteers and programmes,” he said.